Cordyceps and infertility; How do Cordyceps affect infertility?

 Within Cordyceps, there are immune system-supporting polysaccharides, fatty acids, amino acids, and polyamines (which have a function in cell growth).

-Studies conducted with animals, humans and in vitro have shown that Cordyceps can improve aerobic capacity and also enhance cellular energy stores.
+Studies conducted with animals, humans, and in vitro have shown that cordyceps can improve aerobic capacity and enhance cellular energy stores.

-Trials among humans have shown that these mushrooms are able to normalise the body’s immune system function.
+Trials among humans have shown that these mushrooms can normalise the body’s immune system function.

-The American Journal of Chinese Medicine carried a study that showed that Cordyceps militaris supplements given to Sprague-Dawley rats were able to encourage enhanced sperm production and sperm motility within five to 5 weeks.
+The American Journal of Chinese Medicine carried out a study that showed that Cordyceps militaris supplements given to Sprague-Dawley rats could encourage enhanced sperm production and sperm motility within five to 5 weeks.

 The researchers were interested to see the precise mechanism of action of Cordyceps, as it has been used previously in TCM for the improvement of sexual function for men and women.

-The Biology of Reproduction published another study and this showed that Cordyceps sinensis was able to enhance E2 (17-estradiol) production in the human female population.
+The Biology of Reproduction published another study showing that Cordyceps sinensis could enhance E2 (17-estradiol) production in the female population.

-E2 production has a direct influence on the quality of maturing octytes.
+E2 production has a direct influence on the quality of maturing oocytes.

-This is important inasmuch as it can play a role in natural conception.
+This is important since it can play a role in natural conception.
 It can also play a significant role in those looking for medical reproductive assistance.

-The people carrying out the research were hopeful of helping the development of treatments with which to improve the success rates for IVF.
+The people carrying out the research were hopeful of helping develop treatments that would improve the success rates for IVF.

-The taking of Cordyceps can help to improve fertility by increasing sperm count.
+The taking of cordyceps can help improve fertility by increasing sperm count.

 The corresponding results indicated that there was a 33% increase in sperm count.
 In addition, there was a 29% decrease in the incidence of sperm malformations and a 79% increase in sperm survival.